MusicEnviro/boilerplate/readme.md

 # boilerplate workspace for a typescript-based npm package

-Some details here are specifc to the @musicenviro scope
+Some details here are specific to the @musicenviro scope

 ## what this is trying to set up for you in advance: